codacy/codacy-rubocop/docs/description/Rails_ActionOrder.md

 Enforces consistent ordering of the standard Rails RESTful controller actions.

 The cop is configurable and can enforce any ordering of the standard actions.
 All other methods are ignored.
+So, the actions specified in `ExpectedOrder` should be defined before actions not specified.

 [source,yaml]
 ----